bclary/wpt-controller/README.md

 #### wpt-controller Configuration

 The wpt-controller is configured via the settings.ini file.
-It consists of 4 sections: server, mail, admin, defaults.
+It consists of 4 required sections: server, mail, admin, defaults and optional sections for automatically submitted jobs.
 Copy the wpt-controller settings.ini.example file to settings.ini and customize the settings according to your needs: